Miami-Dade Aviation Department

 The Miami-Dade Aviation Department (MDAD) is an agency of the Miami-Dade County government that manages airports.
-As of 2021 Ralph Cutié is the interim director of the agency.
-The Arts and Cultural Affairs division was created, and is managed by, Yolanda Sanchez.
+As of 2021, Ralph Cutié is the director of the agency.
+The Arts and Cultural Affairs division was created, and is managed by, Yolanda Sanchez until her retirement sometime around 2018.
 MDAD operates Miami International Airport, a passenger airport, and four general aviation airports.
 The other airports are Miami-Opa Locka Executive Airport, Miami Executive Airport, Miami Homestead General Aviation Airport, and Dade-Collier Training and Transition Airport.
 The executive offices are located at Miami International Airport.